Minnesota Property Damage Lawyer & Attorney

 A person can be charged with property damage if they have purposely caused damage to the property of another without the permission of the owner.
 Minnesota law says that a person can be charged with one of four degrees of property damage if it is believed that they caused any kind of damage to another person’s property.

-If you have been charged with criminal damaging, you will need a Minnesota criminal defense attorney to help you face and fight the charges.
+If you have been charged with criminal damaging, you will need a Property damage lawyer or defense attorney to help you face and fight the charges.
 This is so you can avoid conviction, which could result in imprisonment, fines, probation, restitution, community service, and other consequences that the court deems appropriate.